Spring Detox with Wild Herbs and WeedsSusan Elliotson, RH May 1, 2020

 By choosing the herbs mentioned, you can achieve a balanced detox with no unwanted symptoms, giving only the energy that results from a body working as it was meant to.

-Susan Elliotson is a Registered Herbalist practising in Caledon (north of Brampton).
-She is a Board Member of the Ontario Herbalists Association.
-She leads herb walks, teaches herbal interest courses, and speaks to private groups.
-Susan is an instructor at the Institute of Holistic Nutrition and will speak at their Open House on May 2, 2015 on the topic, ‘Spring Detox: Medicine in the Weeds’.
-For more information on her May 2nd talk, or other upcoming herb walks and public appearances, visit Susan’s website at: www3.sympatico.ca/elliotsone.
-For more information on Institute of Holistic Nutrition, visit: https://tinyurl.com/olgjt45 or call: 905-615-9090.
+Susan Elliotson is a Registered Herbalist practising in Caledon, near Orangeville.
+She is a Professional Member and President of the Ontario Herbalists Association.
+She leads herb walks, teaches herbal interest courses in her garden, and speaks to private groups.
+Susan is an instructor at the Institute of Holistic Nutrition teaching Advanced Herbal Therapeutics.
+For more information on her upcoming herb walks and public appearances, visit Susan’s website at www.elliotsonherbalist.ca For more information about the Ontario Herbalists Association, visit www.ontarioherbalists.ca For information on the Institute of Holistic Nutrition, visit: www.instituteofholisticnutrition.com or call: 905-615-9090.